Global coverage

 Key principles for lasting change

-Alignment with organisational goals
+Alignment with organizational goals

 Ensure that change initiatives support the company’s long-term strategy and vision.